 The next thing you will need is professional drone insurance.
 Don’t assume that your home, personal or professional insurance will cover this.
 Most modern policies exclude drones from coverage.
-Instead, you should look into getting a professional drone insurance policy from a company such as AIG or Agion that offers sufficient coverage for any accidents.
-This should include coverage for your equipment, the cameras that you attach to your drone and enough coverage to protect you if your drone crashes into something or somebody (something that's probably inevitable).
+Instead, get a professional drone insurance policy from a company such as AIG or Avion that offers sufficient coverage for any accidents.
+This should include coverage for your equipment, the cameras that you attach to your drone, and enough to protect you if your drone crashes into something or somebody (which is probably inevitable).

-One interesting and usually lower cost option is called Verifly.
-This offers policies that you can buy on the spot that provide up to $10 million in coverage.
+FYI: One interesting and usually lower-cost option is Verifly.
+This company offers policies that you can buy on the spot and provide up to $10 million in coverage.
 There’s even an app that allows you to buy on location for a fixed amount of time.
-You can even get drone insurance for as little as one hour.
+You can purchase drone insurance for intervals as short as one hour.

 Finally, you’ll need the drone itself.
-If you are shooting video for a client, they are going to want professional-looking video that has sharp detail and bright, clean color.
-Although you might be able to get away with a cheap drone like the $799 Mavic Air, you would be better placed to look at investing in a larger, more flexible drone, like the DJI Inspire Two, combined with a camera like the Zenmuse X5.
-This combination will allow you to shoot the same beautiful, smooth 4K video that you see on nature documentaries.
-It isn’t cheap, though: this combination will cost you about $5,000.
+If you are shooting video for a client, they will want professional-looking footage that has sharp detail and bright, clean color.
+Although you might be able to get away with a cheap drone like the $789 DJI Mavic Air, you would be better off investing in a larger, more flexible drone, like the DJI Inspire 2 combined with a camera like the Zenmuse X5S.
+This combination will allow you to shoot the same smooth 4K video that you see on nature documentaries.
+It isn’t cheap, though: This combination will cost you about $5,000.

-Whichever drone you decide on, you'll need to register it.
-The FAA requires anyone who flies an unmanned aerial system (UAS) or drone that weighs more than 0.55 pounds and less than 55 pounds be registered.
-It will cost you $5, and you must renew it every three years.
+Whichever drone you decide on, register it.
+The FAA requires anyone who flies a UAS or drone that weighs between 0.55 and 55 pounds to register their device.
+Registration costs $5, and you must renew it every three years.

-There are a few rules you'll need to abide by as a commercial drone pilot.
-According to the FAA, the following are several rules that require a waiver.
+You’ll need to abide by certain rules as a commercial drone pilot.
+According to the FAA, the following rules require a waiver.

-Before you start flying, you want to make sure you’re either following all of the Part 107 rules or that you receive a waiver for the above specifications.
-It's helpful to get hands-on training as well, as it's unlikely that you will get too many high-paying projects without proving that you have more than just knowledge and have flown drones previously.
+Before you start flying, make sure you’re either following all of the Part 107 rules or that you receive a waiver for the above specifications.
+Look for hands-on training as well, as you’re unlikely to land many high-paying projects without proving that you have more than the basic knowledge to pass your drone license test.

-A quick Google search yields dozens of potential in-person training options.
-You can find instructors in your area who can help you develop your skills through structured hands-on training.
-DARTDrones is a well-respected drone training company that helps pilots learn the basics of flying.
-The company also offers courses for when you're looking to gain more advanced training.
-Plenty of options exist in the industry, and it's worth spending the money to take one and learn how to fly your drone properly rather than trying to become a commercial drone pilot without hands-on training.
+A quick Google search should yield dozens of potential in-person training options.
+It’s worth spending the money to take one and learn how to fly your drone properly, rather than trying to become a commercial drone pilot without hands-on training.

 Upon following the rules and completing training, you should feel comfortable flying your drone commercially.
 The more experience you get once you start flying and completing commercial projects, the more money you will be able to charge for your services.